The Constitution of the Student Polity

 Article V: Actions of the Delegate Council

-- Polity Law is defined as laws created by the Delegate Council for the purposes of encouraging or discouraging actions by the Polity.
+- Polity Law is defined as the body of laws created by the Delegate Council for the purpose of encouraging or discouraging actions by the Polity.
 Polity Law shall be listed under the category “Polity Laws” in the Student Handbook.

-- The Secretary shall then give public notice of the proposed law.
+The Secretary shall then give public notice of the proposed law within three (3) school days.

-- Upon the full approval of at least three-fourths (3/4) of the seated members of the Delegate Council, the proposed law shall be enacted.
+Upon the approval of at least three-fourths (3/4) of the seated members of the Delegate Council, the proposed law shall be enacted.

-- Enactment shall be reported to the Dean within two (2) weeks and must be sent out to the Polity by email.
+Enactment shall be reported to the Dean within one (1) week and must be sent out to the Polity by email.

 - Polity Law may be repealed by any one of the following procedures: